makersacademy/CV/README.md

 | Ruby On Rails | Built clones of [Yelp](https://github.com/ivan-sathianathan/yelp-clone) and Instagram in Rails with a PostgreSQL database using ActiveRecord, user authentication via Devise and fully test driven via Rspec and Capybara |
 | Angular, Node.js | Github selector project, and todo list.
 Need to add something else here?
 Perhaps Guess Who game.
 Doesn't need to be now but should add it at some point |
 | Python, Ruby On Rails, AngularJS, Bootstrap | Fantasy Offside, my final project at Makers Academy, built with a team of three other students.
 We created a single page web application using AngularJS and Bootstrap to automate the process of picking a user's optimal Fantasy Football team before the deadline each week (including suggested formation, transfers, captain pick, and starting 11).
 The recommendations were provided by a Rails API, based on projected player points using Ruby.
 The input data for these calculations (historical player performance information and past/upcoming fixtures) was pulled using weekly automated Python scripts.
 We also factored in the user's current squad and team finances when making recommendations, scraped directly from the Fantasy Premier League's website using Watir. |

-## Other Interests

-Classically trained pianist and flautist; member of Peckham Chamber Orchestra.
-Keen interest in all sports.